alexqfredrickson/notes/aws/aws.md

 ### Config

 Config is a view of how AWS resources are configured, how they relate, and their past configurations.
-You specify a resource type, set up an S3 bucket, set up SNS to send "configuration stream notifications", and then Config can record configuration changes.
+You specify a resource type, set up an S3 bucket, set up SNS to send *configuration stream notifications*, and then Config can record configuration changes.

-Config uses a "delivery channel" to send notifications and update configuration states.
+Config uses a *delivery channel* to send notifications and update configuration states.

-An AWS Config "configuration item" represents attributes of a supported AWS resource, at some point-in-time.
+*Configuration items* represent attributes of a supported AWS resource, at some point-in-time.
 It includes metadata, attributes, relationships, current configuration, and related events.
 A configuration item is created whenever it detects a change to a recorded resource.
 Configuration items can't be manually deleted, but Config can delete them after a minimum of 30 days.

+*Rules* continually track configuration changes amongst resources, and checks whether or not changes comply or don't comply. *Managed rules* evaluate whether or not AWS resources comply with best practices - for example, if EBS volumes are encrypted. *Custom rules* use Lambda functions or [CloudFormation Guard](https://github.com/aws-cloudformation/cloudformation-guard).

 ### Redshift